backend-development/backend-development-textbook/source/asset_pipeline.md

 --------------

-When you are working on the frontend of your app, fiddling aroud in views and stylsheets it may be helpful to immediatly see the changes you make reflected in the browser.
+When you are working on the frontend of your app, fiddling around in views and stylsheets, it may be helpful to immediatly see the changes you make reflected in the browser.

-To achive this in Rails you can use the `guard` gem:
+To achive this in Rails you can use `guard`.
 Add three gems to your Gemfile:

 ```
 group :development do